pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

-This means that the full ray-tracing work for a single source can be divided into the sequence of tasks $\{S_q\}_{q=0}^Q$, where $q=0$ corresponds to treating the source voxel itself, and $Q$ is the size of the largest shell.
-These tasks must be done in order, but within any of them, there are $4q^2 + 2$ operations that can be performed in parallel.
+This means that the full ray-tracing work for a single source can be divided into the sequence of tasks $\{S_q\}_{q=0}^Q$, where $Q$ is the size of the largest shell.
+These $Q$ tasks must be done sequentially by definition, but each task comprises subtasks (one subtask for each voxel in the shell) that can be performed in parallel.
+Note that the number of voxels inside a shell $S_q$, and hence the number of independent subtasks per task, is $n_q = 4q^2 + 2$.
 Going back to the discussion above, when, for instance, 100 threads are assigned per source for each task with $q\geq 5$, it is theoretically possible for all threads to be actively engaged in performing work.
 This effectively resolves the challenge of parallelizing the computation on a per-source basis.

-The full implementation model discussed at the beginning of this section is illustrated in \autoref{fig:blocks}.
+Rather than giving a maximal shell size $Q$, it is more convenient to set a maximum physical radius $R_{\gamma}$ any photon can travel from the source.
+If the physical size of a grid voxel is, as previously, denoted by $\alpha$, the (dimensionless) size index of the largest shell required to cover the chosen radius fully is given by $Q = \lceil\frac{R_{\gamma}}{\alpha \sqrt{3}}\rceil$.
+Any cell inside $S_Q$ whose distance to the source exceeds $R_{\gamma}$ can simply be excluded from the computation to yield a spherical region in which $\Gamma$ is nonzero.